The Bankrate promise

 Discover it Cash Back vs. Citi Diamond Preferred balance transfer example

-If you decided on a balance transfer with Citi and opted for the Citi Diamond Preferred, you would pay a 3 percent balance transfer fee of $150 and would have 18 months to pay off your debt at 0 percent intro APR (14.74 percent to 24.74 percent variable APR after).
-This means you would start off with a balance of $5,150 and would need to pay $286.11 per month to become entirely debt-free before your offer ended.
+Let’s imagine you have $5,000 in credit card debt.
+If you decide on a balance transfer with the Citi Diamond Preferred, you would pay a 5 percent (minimum $5) balance transfer fee on that $5,000, which comes to $250.
+You would then have 21 months to pay off your debt at 0 percent intro APR (16.74 percent to 27.49 percent variable APR after).
+This means you would start off with a balance of $5,250 and would need to pay $250 per month to become entirely debt-free before your offer period ends.

 Why should you get Discover it Cash Back?

 The Discover it Cash Back offers some additional benefits that may be worth considering if you can’t decide between these two cards.
-Some of the best perks include Social Security number and dark web monitoring, the ability to freeze and unfreeze your credit card and a free FICO score on your credit card statement.
+Some of the perks include Social Security protection, the ability to easily freeze and unfreeze your credit card, $0 fraud liability, 24/7 customer service and a free FICO score on your credit card statement.

 Why should you get the Citi Diamond Preferred?

-If you’re not huge on rewards and are mostly interested in paying off debt, the Citi Diamond Preferred might be a better option.
-Here are some of the main reasons to pick this card:
+If you’re not a huge fan of rewards and are mostly interested in paying off debt, the Citi Diamond Preferred is a better option since you’ll get a 0 percent intro APR on balance transfers for 21 months (16.74 percent to 27.49 percent variable APR thereafter), which is currently one of the longest 0 percent intro APR period for balance transfers offered.
+Here are some of the other reasons to pick this card:

-The Citi Diamond Preferred does come with a few benefits worth noting.
-One example is Citi Entertainment, which can help you get special access to concert tickets, presale events, exclusive experiences and more.
-You also qualify for Citi Identity Theft Solutions if you’re a victim of fraud and can choose your own payment due date.
+The Citi Diamond Preferred comes with a few other benefits worth noting.
+One example is Citi Entertainment, which provides special access to concert tickets, presale events, exclusive experiences and more.
+Plus, you’ll get access to Citi Easy Deals, which provides discounts on everyday purchases for a limited time.
+The card also comes with identity theft solutions, $0 fraud liability, 24/7 customer service and the ability to choose your own payment due date.

 The bottom line

-Before you craft a plan to get out of debt with a balance transfer credit card, your best bet is comparing all the top offers on the market today.
-Some cards in this niche give you rewards while others extend zero percent APR for a much longer timeline.
-By comparing cards and their unique details side-by-side, you can wind up with the best balance transfer credit card to suit your needs and goals.
+Before you craft a plan to get out of debt with a balance transfer card, you should first compare all of the top 0 percent intro APR card offers on the market today.
+Some cards in this niche offer rewards and welcome bonuses, while others offer a much longer 0 percent APR period or lower balance transfer fees.
+Deciding on what you’re looking for and comparing cards will help you to find the best card for your needs and goals.